DTUWindEnergy/WindGym/DTUWindGym/envs/WindFarmEnv/README.md

 ## Description
-This is the environment for wind farm simulations.
+This is a gymnasium environment for wind farm simulations.
 It is built on the [DYNAMIKS](https://gitlab.windenergy.dtu.dk/DYNAMIKS/dynamiks)

-## Exanples
+## Examples

 Coming soon

+## Future work
+- Make a petting zoo wrapper to make the env multi agent compatible
+- Adding more noise options to the sensors
+- Streamlining the sensor class initialization
+- Making example yaml files and example notebooks